Why {preventr}?

 First and most importantly: I have tested the package’s functionality extensively.
 That is not the reason for the < 1.0.0 release.

-Rather, I developed the API with an eye toward maximizing simplicity and intuitiveness.
-Thus, while I do not anticipate any changes to the API, I remain open to the idea there may be improvements to the API that may surface after more people use this package.
-This is the only reason I did not release as 1.0.0.
-Nevertheless, users should rest assured if any changes come to the API, I will avoid breaking changes unless they are absolutely necessary or there is an extremely compelling argument for making such changes; likewise, any such changes will be communicated clearly and in advance.
-Again, I consider all of this very unlikely, but in the off chance something like that does arise, I also want others to rest assured I will make every effort to ensure there are no surprises, essentially following the best practices outlined at the excellent reference R Packages.
+Users should rest assured if any changes come to the API, I will avoid breaking changes unless they are necessary or there is a compelling argument for making such changes; likewise, I will aim to communicate any such changes clearly and in advance if possible.
+Again, I consider all of this very unlikely, but in the off chance something like that does arise, I also want others to rest assured I will make efforts to ensure surprises and/or headaches are minimized or avoided if possible, essentially following the best practices outlined at the excellent reference R Packages.

 How to cite